biggestcookie/Borderlands-Sensitivity-Changer/README.md

 # Borderlands Sensitivity Changer

 Borderlands 2 and Borderlands: The Pre-Sequel allow you to change mouse sensitivity only in increments of 10.
-Unfortunately you cannot fine-tune this value yourself or set this value below 10, which [can be frustrating](https://www.google.com/search?q=borderlands+2+sensitivity+too+high).
+Unfortunately you cannot fine-tune this value yourself or set this value below 10, which [can be frustrating when a sensitivity of 10 is still too high](https://www.google.com/search?q=borderlands+2+sensitivity+too+high).
 This program helps you easily change this value yourself by walking you through a simple automated process, where it calculates the hex offset of your mouse sensitivity in your save file and edits it for you.

 ## Usage